DFC Prag: Contesting Germany's first championship

 DFC Prag was a very strong side at the end of the 1800s and early 1900s: they were Bohemian champions in 1896, and played in Germany's first ever national final in 1903, and became again Bohemian champions in 1917.

-The story of the team's appearance in the 1903 final is an odd one as they got there without having to play the scheduled playoff match against Karlsruher FV.
+The story of the team's appearance in the 1903 final is an odd one as they got there without having to play the scheduled semi-final match against Karlsruher FV.
 The opponents received a telegram, supposedly from the DFB, indicating that the game had been rescheduled and consequently did not travel to the appointed match-up.
 DFC Prag, already waiting in Leipzig for the arrival of Karlsruher FV, were declared the winners by forfeit and advanced to the final, over the loud protests of the opponents.
 To this day the origin of the telegram is unknown.
 The second team to advance to the final was VfB Leipzig, and the match was scheduled for 31 May 1903 at the home ground of FC 93 Altona in Hamburg.

 The heavily favoured DFC Prag arrived in Hamburg a day in advance and took themselves off on an ill-advised pub crawl the night before the final.
 Most of the team were students at the Charles University in Prague and took the opportunity to explore Hamburg.
 And so the team arrived to the final in less than ideal shape.
 The match was delayed half an hour as officials scrambled to find a football that was in good enough condition to play the match.
 The Altona club provided a new ball and eleven minutes in DFC Prag scored the first goal.
 At the end of the half, the score stood at 1–1, but VfB Leipzig then pulled away to emerge as the first German champions with a 7–2 victory.
 VfB Leipzig later the same year agreed to challenge Karlsruher FV and were again victorious, this time by a 7–3 score.